Today is the 14th of February 2017 The Valentine’s Day

 The inspiration for my pasta jewellery piece came from military-style uniform and Maasai tribal accessories.
 I wanted to mix more of a formal style with something that is considered more of a primitive style, yet very passionate and courageous.

-View the rest of work created by students of Visual Merchandising, DIT College, Dublin, 2014
+View the rest of the work created by students of Visual Merchandising, DIT College, Dublin, 2014

 One day in late 1914 what was intended as an important Antarctic expedition went terribly wrong.
 Anglo-Irish explorer Sir Ernest Shackleton took on the board of Endurance 28 men heading towards Antarctica.
 Close to the shore, the ship got trapped in the ice and keel over 30 degrees.
 Attempts to rescue the ship into the free water failed after few days Endurance sunk.
 The crew was left with no hope of being rescued.
 The decision was made to try to reach Elephant Island, the more stable land.
 The rough journey on the boat through the ocean took seven days in -20 degrees.